New South Wales federal redistribution

 Ideas in objections and comments on objections: Objections to the proposed redistribution and comments on objections advocated:

-Arguments in support of the abolition of North Sydney included that the transfer of electors out of the existing Division of North Sydney to neighbouring electoral divisions would strengthen communities of interests in those neighbouring electoral divisions.
+Arguments in support of the abolition of North Sydney included that the transfer of electors out of the existing Division of North Sydney to neighbouring electorates would strengthen communities of interests in those neighbouring electorates.

 Arguments made by those in favour of retaining the Division of North Sydney included: